Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: Simulation workflow

 The MAPS geometry is modeled using DD4hep~\cite{DD4hep}.
-For each pixel, the in-pixel electric field, doping concentration, and weighting potential are defined based on results from static TCAD simulation results.
-Geant4~\cite{geant4} is then employed to simulate the interaction of incident particles within the sensitive volume.
-Energy deposition is recorded and converted into electron-hole pairs based on the average ionization energy in silicon.
-The drift, diffusion, and recombination of the generated carriers are simulated using the electric field and doping concentration, utilizing similar models as those used in Allpix\textsuperscript{2}~\cite{trasient_simulation,allpix2}.
-During charge transport, the induced signal on the n-well electrode is calculated using the Shockley-Ramo theorem~\cite{shockley, ramo}.
-A digitization procedure can be applied to convert the signal into electronic outputs, such as signal waveforms or ADC values.
-Typically, a single incident particle induces signals in multiple adjacent pixels due to charge sharing, with varying amounts of charge collected by each.
+For each pixel, the in-pixel electric field, doping concentration, and weighting potential are defined based on results from static TCAD simulation.
+Geant4~\cite{geant4} is employed to simulate the passage of incident particles through the sensor.
+All relevant physics processes---including ionization, multiple scattering, and $\delta$-ray production---are activated.
+The energy deposits are recorded along the track and converted into electron–hole pairs using an average ionization energy of 3.64\,\si{eV} in silicon.
+Fluctuations in energy loss are accounted for by using Geant4's intrinsic energy deposition model.
+The propagation of the generated carriers is subsequently simulated using a custom carrier transport model adapted from Allpix\textsuperscript{2}~\footnote{{In this work, the ``Extended Canali model'' is used for carrier mobility simulation, while the ``Combined SRH/Auger model'' is used for recombination simulation.}}~\cite{trasient_simulation,allpix2}.
+The model takes into account drift under the local electric field, thermal diffusion, and carrier recombination based on the doping concentration profile.
+Electron–hole pairs are propagated separately using a time-step integration method, and the induced signal on the collection electrode is calculated via the Ramo-Shockley theorem~\cite{shockley, ramo}, using the pre-computed weighting potential.
+The implementation of these models within the OSCAR framework has been validated to ensure consistency with the results obtained from Allpix\textsuperscript{2}.
+After the signal induction, a digitization procedure can be applied to convert the signal into electronic outputs, such as signal waveforms or ADC values.
+Typically, a single incident particle induces signals in multiple adjacent pixels due to charge sharing, with varying amounts of charge collected per pixel.
 Clusters of adjacent pixels exceeding a predefined charge threshold are identified, and their positions are reconstructed using the charge-weighted center-of-gravity method.
 The simulation framework is capable of reproducing the detector’s response to both MIPs and $^{55}$Fe X-rays, providing complementary performance assessments.
 Also, it can be readily extended to full detector simulation using predefined event generators, facilitating realistic studies of physical event responses.